What style of therapy do you use?

 How come you don’t take my insurance?

 Dr Brecke Counseling Group contracts with insurance companies that share similar values with the work we do.
-Some companies only want to contract with therapist who work in large clinics.
-In those cases, we don’t have an option to contract with them.
-In other cases, an insurance company may not put as much value on mental health services so they set their rates very low, mostly attracting community mental health clinics or therapist who are new to the field.
-The hope would be that someday, all insurance companies value mental health services equally and also are open to smaller private practice settings.
+The hope would be that someday, all insurance companies value mental health services equally and pay a similar rate to that of a medical profession with the same amount of education and training.
 Until that time, the insurance companies listed on the ‘rates and insurance’ page are the companies we can bill.
 Please keep in mind, if you do not see your insurance company on the list, you can still use your HEALTH SAVING ACCOUNT.
 You will have to pay the fee for service (self-pay) rate but then can save using your HSA.
 Some clients also pay upfront and then send in the statement and charges to their insurance company to be applied to their in or out of network benefits.

 Can you see me individually and then see my partner or family members?